cheerspankaj/MADS_Milestone-1/README.md

 The data manipulation steps include:

-1.Load the excel and CSV file into a pandas dataframe.
+1. Load the excel and CSV file into a pandas dataframe.
-2.Explored missing values in the datasets by missingno library and pandas function.
+2. Explored missing values in the datasets by missingno library and pandas function.
-3.Converting the date column to pandas’ date time format.
+3. Converting the date column to pandas’ date time format.
-4.Clean the dataframe by filtering out specific countries of interest in the Primary dataset.
+4. Clean the dataframe by filtering out specific countries of interest in the Primary dataset.
-5.Renaming the Country ID column to “Status Count”.
+5. Renaming the Country ID column to “Status Count”.
-6.Performed Split, Apply and Combine techniques to create appropriate result set for top10 analysis.
+6. Performed Split, Apply and Combine techniques to create appropriate result set for top10 analysis.
-7.Created dataframes with status = “Closed due to COVID-19”, Partially open, Closed due to COVID- 19, Partially open.
+7. Created dataframes with status = “Closed due to COVID-19”, Partially open, Closed due to COVID- 19, Partially open.
 Restricted the list of countries to top 10.
-8.Slice the main GDP dataframe with only "Country Name”, “Country Code", "2020" 9.Slice the UNESCO school closure dataset to keep columns 'Date’, ‘Country ID','Country','Status 10.Merge the UNESCO and GDP dataframe using 'Country ID’ and 'Country Code'.
+8. Slice the main GDP dataframe with only "Country Name”, “Country Code", "2020"
+9. Slice the UNESCO school closure dataset to keep columns 'Date’, ‘Country ID','Country','Status
+10. Merge the UNESCO and GDP dataframe using 'Country ID’ and 'Country Code'.

 ## Analysis and Visualizations